 Why aren’t parents allowed to view the auditions?

 Many times, having parents in the room for auditions causes additional anxiety for our students, whether it is their parent or someone else’s.
 Parents should support their students leading up to auditions by helping them select appropriate materials and encouraging practice and memorization.
-Once it’s time to go before the Artistic Team, students are called in groups of up to six people and serve as encouragement and support for one another while in the audition studio.
+Once it’s time to go before the Artistic Team, students are called in groups of up to eight people and serve as encouragement and support for one another while in the audition studio.